shodievd/multimodal_models/README.md

 This project implements a web interface for a multimodal AI system, featuring Visual Question Answering (VQA) using SmolVLM2 and Text-to-Image generation using Stable Diffusion.

-## Features

-- **Visual Question Answering (VQA)**: Upload images and ask questions about them in a chat-like interface.
-- **Text-to-Image Generation**: Generate images from text prompts.
-- **Offline Capability**: Models are cached locally; the app works offline once models are downloaded.
-- **Dockerized**: Easy deployment using Docker and Docker Compose.
-- **Configurable**: Support for GPU/CPU and model customization.

 ## Prerequisites

 - Docker